Why Should I Use File Sharing in Project Management Software?

 Here’s an example that might sound familiar:

 There’s a new ad campaign project underway, and the business analyst on the project has been tasked with capturing all the design requirements.
-They had a few information gathering sessions, compiled their findings, and sent out the document for review and approval.
+They had a few information-gathering sessions, compiled their findings, and sent out the document for review and approval.

-Except one month down the road, when you’re trying to get final approval on the ad mockup, one of your key stakeholders tells you that a critical requirement was left out.
+One month down the road, when you’re trying to get final approval on the ad mockup, one of your key stakeholders tells you that a critical requirement was left out.
 It turns out that the stakeholder in question was not included in the requirements review and none of the files were shared with them.

 Hopefully, this all-too-common scenario helps to highlight the importance of sharing project files.